LiC202/Joseki-Library/README.md

 q04r03r04q03p03p02o03o02n03s04s05s03r06

 ```
-[Paste that into the joseki.txt file in the 'game' folder.
-Make sure to include an extra empty line at the bottom or it won't work]

 # Brief Reflection
 This is the first project involving a GUI that I've ever made without relying on someone else's tutorial.
 I thought I would hate the front-end development but I actually really enjoyed it in the end.